-It is proposed that NDP network capacity reporting covers the date range to 2050, or the end of the third decade in the future covering a period of 21 to 30 years in the future.
+It is proposed that Network Headroom Report covers the date range to 2050, or aligning with the final year of the DFES forecast if that differs..
 This date range goes beyond the 5-10 years of the mandated NDP date range as justified on the following basis:

-Consideration to 2050 matches the DFES date range and so can reflect the uncertainty on long term network impacts.
+Consideration to 2050 matches the DFES date range and so can reflect the uncertainty on long-term network impacts.

-- Customers' adoption of low carbon technologies and transition to active networks into the long term means that there will be value in reporting network capacity beyond the current position and the shortterm future covered by most of the existing network capacity reports. - Reporting the network capacity within the NDP for just up to 10 years was considered but discounted because adopting 10 years would not go much further than the five years currently covered by the LTDS.
-Proven value is presently obtained from network capacity indications for the current year in heat maps and Embedded Capacity Registers, and LTDS and calls for flexibility services covering the shortterm future.
+Customers' adoption of low carbon technologies and transition to active networks into the long term means that there will be value in reporting network capacity beyond the current position and the short-term future covered by most of the existing network capacity reports.

+- Reporting the network headroom within the NDP for just up to 10 years was considered but discounted because adopting 10 years would not go much further than the five years currently covered by the LTDS.
+Proven value is presently obtained from network capacity indications for the current year in heat maps and Embedded Capacity Registers, and LTDS and calls for flexibility services covering the short-term future.
 Other stakeholders, including Local Authorities and large developers, are interested in network capacity beyond ten years in the future. - Restricting the capacity reporting to 10 years was also considered inappropriate because developers of potential flexible services require visibility beyond this especially because their development and construction phases can take a number of years.

-It should be noted that the NCR is not intended to provide a customer about to submit a connection application with a latest indication of currently available capacity headroom to connect or to reflect the current status of connection offers, but to provide visibility of the distribution network's medium-term and longer-term capacity needs.
+It should be noted that the Network Headroom Report is not intended to provide a customer about to submit a connection application with a latest indication of currently available capacity headroom to connect or to reflect the current status of connection offers, but to provide visibility of the distribution network's medium-term and longer-term capacity needs.
 It is expected that other more up to date sources of information on current network loading, capacity and headroom, such as heat maps, will be signposted for users seeking information on immediate connections.